Purpose

 Orientation

-During the first week the intern will meet with his or her assigned Assistant District Attorney and be given a tour of the Courthouse and Detective’s center.
-The intern will meet with the District Attorney, office manager, victim/witness coordinator, Chief County Detective, and each of the prosecutors and unit detectives.
+During the first week, the intern will meet with their assigned Assistant District Attorney and be given a tour of the Courthouse, the District Attorney’s Office, and the Criminal Investigations Division.
+The intern will meet with the District Attorney, the Assistant District Attorneys, Office Manager, Victim / Witness Coordinator, Chief County Detective, and each of the detectives in the Criminal Investigations Division.

 Additional briefings will cover: